 How does technology improve workers productivity and make them more efficient?

-Robots also aid in improving cleaning staff productivity and efficiency, because they take on repetitive and routine cleaning, increase frequency by following standardized cleaning routes, get the job done without ever calling in sick, and report data back to management that can result in improved KPI’s and working conditions.
+Robots are an important counterpart in building health and safety and an important asset because they take on repetitive and routine cleaning, increase frequency by following standardized cleaning routes, get the job done without ever calling in sick, and report data back to management that can result in improved KPI’s and working conditions.

 Showing support for your cleaning staff

-We live in a society that is increasingly focused on cleaner living and working conditions.
+We live in a society that is increasingly focused on health and well-being, our indoor environments play a crucial role.

 Cleaning staff are feeling the pressures.
 In order to reduce turnover of cleaning staff and to manage the demand for cleaner spaces, technology is key.